Examples Of Financial Goals To Level Up Your Money Game

 Establish A Money Space

 Have a dedicated space where you think about your business metrics, career, side hustle, money, and investments.
 This is typically a home office.

-I’ve had a desk and home office space since my early 20’s.
-When I was living in a studio apartment.
+I’ve had a desk and home office space since my early 20s.
+At that time I was living in a studio apartment.

-It has always been a place where I keep all financial documents.
-And my computer, personal finance tips, and resources such as books, and investment newsletters.
+My home office has always been a place where I keep all financial documents.
+Also, my computer, other resources such as books, and investment newsletters.

 Currently, I use a spare bedroom in our single-family home for my office.
 It’s my money space.

 Doing so comes from the practice of Feng Shui for wealth and money luck.
 And who couldn’t use a little more luck with money?